MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 ::: moniker range="<=sc-dpm-2016"

-### You cannot install DPM 2016 on SQL 2016 SP1 (or a later release)
+### You can't install DPM 2016 on SQL 2016 SP1 (or a later release)

-**Issue**: Installation on SQL 2016 SP1 (or a later release) is not supported.
+**Issue**: Installation on SQL 2016 SP1 (or a later release) isn't supported.

 **Workaround**: None.

 ::: moniker-end

 ### Moving protected servers with DPM secondary servers
 Moving protected servers between DPM servers that are under secondary protection isn't supported.
-To illustrate this, we have the following:
+To illustrate this, we've the following:

 -   Server1